 This degree is offered through a linkage with Jefferson State Community College in Birmingham, Alabama.
 A student may complete the general education component of this program at Shelton State Community College and then transfer to Jefferson State and complete the degree.
 Acceptance into the program will be through application to Jefferson State.
 The degree is awarded by Jefferson State Community College.
 Students who wish to transfer into the Jefferson State Funeral Service Education program should consult with the Shelton State Community College Counseling Center.
-Students should consult the Jefferson State Community College website at www.jeffstateonline.com or call 800-239-5900.
+Students should consult the Jefferson State Community College website, jeffstateonline.com or call 800-239-5900.

 Semester Hours

-Area I - Written Composition:3
+Area I - Written Composition: 3

-ENG 101 English Composition I3
+ENG 101 English Composition I 3

-Area II - Humanities and Fine Arts:6
+Area II - Humanities and Fine Arts: 6

-SPH 106 Fundamentals of Speech Communications or
+SPH 106 Fundamentals of Speech Communications of r

-SPH 107 Fundamentals of Public Speaking3
+SPH 107 Fundamentals of Public Speaking 3

-Humanities Elective3
+Humanities Elective 3

 Choose from Area II STARS Approved Course List.

-Area III - Natural Science or Mathematics:
+Area III - Natural Science or Mathematics: 3

 MTH 100 Intermediate College Algebra or

-MTH 110 Finite Mathematics3
+MTH 110 Finite Mathematics 3

+Area IV - History, Social, and Behavior Science: 3

+PSY 200 General Psychology or

+SOC 200 Introduction to Sociology 3

+Total Hours 15